Spring19GameEngines/finalproject-arcubed/README.md

 - Make sure everyone has a way to work on this codebase, with a common set of tools.
 - Everyone should make code contributions to the repository (i.e. everyone should have some commits in the project log)
+- Start by defining your minimum viable product.
+(See milestones section)

 ## Assignment Milestones